-The Pension Fund is subject to a triennial valuation by an independent, qualified Actuary, whose report indicates the required future employer's contributions, which for 2014/15 were based on the valuation undertaken as at the 31 March 2011 as amended by specific changes agreed by the Committee relating to an individual employer.
-The overall contribution rate was 18% for the Fund as a whole; however employer contribution rates during 2014/15 ranged from 15.5% to 18.5%.
-From 1 April 2015 these employer contributions will be based on the outcome of the valuation undertaken as at the 31 March 2014.
+The Pension Fund is subject to a triennial valuation by an independent, qualified Actuary, whose report indicates the required future employer's contributions, which for 2015/16 were based on the valuation undertaken as at the 31 March 2014 as amended by specific changes agreed by the Committee relating to an individual employer.
+The overall contribution rate was 18% for the Fund as a whole; however employer contribution rates during 2015/16 ranged from 15.5% to 18.5%.

 Contributions from active members of the Fund are paid on a tiered basis, the contribution rate being determined by the amount of salary falling into each earnings tie.
-These rates are made in accordance with the 2008 Regulations and ranged from 5.5% to 12.0% of pensionable pay for the financial year ending 31 March 2015.
+These rates are made in accordance with the 2008 Regulations and ranged from 5.5% to 12.0% of pensionable pay for the financial year ending 31 March 2016.
 From 1 April 2015 these contributions will be based on the LGPS Regulations 2014 in line with the updated LGPS Scheme.